cb-builds/AudioDeck/README.md

 4. Audio will be downloaded and converted automatically

 ### Playing Audio Clips
-- Click on any clip in the soundboard to play it
+- Click on any clip in the audio collection to play it
 - Clips are automatically cleaned up after 1 hour

 ## Configuration ⚙️